igor11191708/coreml-stable-diffusion-swift-example/README.md

 2. Pick up the model that was placed at the local folder from the list.
 Click update button if you added a model while app was launched
 3. Enter a prompt or pick up a picture and press "Generate" (You don't need to prepare image size manually) It might take up to a minute or two to get the result

+### Performance

+ The speed can be unpredictable.
+Sometimes a model will suddenly run a lot slower than before.
+It appears as if Core ML is trying to be smart in how it schedules things, but doesn’t always optimal.

   ![The concept](https://github.com/The-Igor/coreml-stable-diffusion-swift-example/blob/main/img/img_03.png)

 ## Model set example